 Mooring and Anchoring System Deployment

 The first of the site operations was the Mooring and Anchoring deployment.
 PPM departed Jordan Cove to deploy first FGBA.
 The deployment barge was positioned over the installation site and secured using 4-point anchor system.
-The first of 3 FGBAs were transited in open water to the deployment site under tow, secured to the deployment lines, and then moved into position between the engineered deployment frame off the barge in preparation to be lowered to the seabed by a controlled decent.
-Chamber volumes were engaged to create a slight negative buoyancy during decent assisted by deployment lines terminated with a 2.5-in dia. braided poly line to assist with dynamic loading.
+The first of 3 FGBAs were transited in open water to the deployment site undertow, secured to the deployment lines, and then moved into position between the engineered deployment frame off the barge in preparation to be lowered to the seabed by a controlled decent.
+Chamber volumes were engaged to create a slight negative buoyancy during decent assisted by deployment lines terminated with a 2.5-in dia. the braided poly line to assist with dynamic loading.
 Tendon line 80-mm in dia. at 35-m in length were attached to each clevis.
-Opposite end tendon line was attached the lower end of Auxiliary Subsurface Buoy (ASB); an air and water floodable tank designed to tension the final mooring spread.
+Opposite end tendon line was attached to the lower end of Auxiliary Subsurface Buoy (ASB); an air and water floodable tank designed to tension the final mooring spread.
 Each ASB was 12.5-ft in dia. x 25-ft in length with an engineered weight of 12 -tons in the dry and net buoyancy of 40-tons when submerged.
 The FGBA and corresponding ASB were designed to be deployed as a unit with a design depth of 180- to 230-ft below the surface.

-The Power Buoy PB150B2 unit was initially fabricated in Vancouver, WA and transferred to Vigor Marine in Portland, OR for completion and relocated to a staging site in Coos Bay in preparation for ultimate deployment.
+The Power Buoy PB150B2 unit was initially fabricated in Vancouver, WA, and transferred to Vigor Marine in Portland, OR for completion and relocated to a staging site in Coos Bay in preparation for ultimate deployment.
 OPT contracted with Oregon Iron Works to complete the buoys.
 The first buoy measured 150-ft tall by 40-ft wide weighing 200-tons.
-Once the anchoring system was installed, it was anticipated the PowerBuoy structure would be prepared and pre-rigged with all upper bridles, lower bridles, tri-plates and inner mooring lines.
-The PowerBuoy would then be towed from the staging area to the final site in a horizontal position using an appropriate sized ocean tug.
+Once the anchoring system was installed, it was anticipated the PowerBuoy structure would be prepared and pre-rigged with all upper bridles, lower bridles, tri-plates, and inner mooring lines.
+The PowerBuoy would then be towed from the staging area to the final site in a horizontal position using an appropriately sized ocean tug.